 Respect and Treat Employees as Individuals

-The one thing that construction management should know is that respect is a two way street.
+The one thing that construction management should know is that respect is a two-way street.
 When managers respect their employees, the employees will treat them with the same respect.
 While managers may view respect as simple, it can be a powerful motivator when propelled in the right direction.
-When construction employees feel genuine respect from their managers, they will likely go an extra mile in helping the company to succeed.
+When construction employees feel genuine respect from their managers, they will likely go the extra mile in helping the company to succeed.